Simple Java Mail Features

 See the security page for a more in-depth explanation of transport strategies.

-The default mode is to send emails synchronously, blocking execution until the email was processed completely and the STMP server sent a successful result.
+The default mode is to send emails synchronously, blocking execution until the email was processed completely and the SMTP server sent a successful result.

 Depending on the SMTP server (and proxy server if used) this can greatly influence how fast emails are sent.